shugg.dev

 Microsoft - Security Verification Engineer

-I'm an engineer at Microsoft.
-I've been doing exciting security work involving speculative-execution side-channel attacks (remember Spectre and Meltdown?) and other architectural attacks.
-I've also been working on the Microsoft Pluton Security processor and the Microsoft Cobalt processor.
-Recently I had the chance to co-author a patent and successfully submit it to the US Patent Office.
-Additionally, given Microsoft's position in the AI frenzy, I have been taking advantage of chances to enable the use of LLMs in my organization's day-to-day engineering workflows.
-It's been a fantastic experience so far.
+In my previous role at Microsoft, I contributed to some exciting security work involving speculative-execution side-channel attacks (remember Spectre and Meltdown?) and other architectural attacks.
+I worked on the Microsoft Pluton Security processor and the Microsoft Cobalt processor.
+Through my contributions and utilization of Revizor, Microsoft's side-channel vulnerability fuzzer, I co-authored a patent and submitted it to the US Patent Office.
+Additionally, given Microsoft's position in the AI frenzy, I developed new AI-based tools and helped lead the usage of LLMs in my organization's day-to-day engineering workflows.

 Virginia Tech Computer Science - Teaching Assistant

 I also worked as a Teaching Assistant with the Virginia Tech Computer Science department for five semesters.
 I spent four of those five semester working on CS 3214 - Computer Systems, both as an undergraduate and graduate TA.
-This class is notorious for its challenging assignments and comprehensive C-based software development, but I absolutely loved it.
+This class is notorious for its challenging assignments and comprehensive C-based software engineering projects.
+I absolutely loved it; it sparked my passion in for lower-level OS/systems-level software.

-I got the chance to assist hundreds of students with complex systems programming projects involving Linux processes, multithreading, memory management, virtualization, security, and networking, all with a heavy emphasis on writing robust and high-performing code.
+I had the opportunity to assist hundreds of students with complex systems programming projects involving Linux processes, multithreading, memory management, virtualization, security, and networking, all with a heavy emphasis on writing robust and high-performing code.

 Research